 ____ I would like to attend Microsymposium 37.

 I would like to make a contribution on the following subject or theme:

 ____ I will be unable to attend, but keep me on the mailing list..

-We ask that responses be made by December 15, 2003 to James_Head@brown.edu.
+The due date for contributions was December 15, 2003.
+Those wishing to attend the conference can register any time up March 10, 2004 by contacting James_Head_III@brown.edu.
 Please forward this announcement to any interested students and colleagues.
 For further updates, please consult: http://www.planetary.brown.edu/planetary/international/micro39.html

 Alexander Basilevsky, Michael Carr, Robert Haberle, James W. Head, Mikhail Kreslavsky and David Marchant, Co-convenors.